Active Lives Survey

 What are the benefits to taking part?

-Each school will receive £100 from Sport England as a thank you for taking part.
+Each school will receive a £100 equipment voucher from Sport England as a thank you for taking part.
 By participating in this research you will be contributing towards national data and helping to influence changes and developments in the sports industry.
 The results will help you better understand the needs and interests of your pupils and therefore tailor activities to suit them and encourage more sustained participation in sport and physical activity.
 Wesport will be able to support schools in using this data to develop new opportunities targeting inactive pupils and make the most of local community provision.